 Court Funding & Budget

-Judges and court staff are committed to using resources as efficiently as possible and are always seeking innovative ways to use technology and take other steps that result in greater efficiency and enhanced performance.
+The need for sufficient and stable funding of Florida’s courts is a constant one, but in recent years this need has become even more pressing.
+Judges and court staff are committed to using resources as effectively as possible and are always seeking innovative ways to use technology and take other steps to achieve greater efficiency and enhanced performance.

-A few years ago, the courts worked with the Legislature to avoid further cuts and a dedicated funding source was put into place, with revenue from court filing fees flowing into the State Courts Revenue Fund.
-However, heavy reliance on foreclosure filing fees as the principal source of revenue for the trust fund made the judicial branch budget susceptible to volatility beyond its control.
+Florida’s courts typically generate about $1 billion a year, which is more than what is needed to support court operations.
+However, a significant portion is spent on non-court programs and services.
+A few years ago, the courts worked with the Legislature to avoid further cuts, and a dedicated funding source was put into place, with revenue from court filing fees flowing into the State Courts Revenue Trust Fund.
+However, the trust fund relied heavily on foreclosure filing fees as its principal source of revenue.
+Marked and unpredictable swings in foreclosure filings as the mortgage industry struggled with loan-documentation problems made the judicial branch budget susceptible to volatility beyond its control.